ryanavri/gaia-fauna-report/README.md

 ## Usage

-### Data-validation
+### Data Validation

-The app provides an interface for validating survey data.
-The app will perform data validation checks to ensure data quality and integrity.
+The app provides a user-friendly interface for survey data input.
+It performs rigorous checks to validate data accuracy, ensuring that the information adheres to predefined standards and formats.

-### Generating-reports
+### Generating Reports

-Once you've collected and validated your survey data, you can generate comprehensive reports.
+After data collection and validation, the app facilitates the generation of detailed reports.
+These reports summarize the survey findings in a structured and accessible format, suitable for academic, scientific, or environmental management purposes.

+## Contributors

+- **[Name of Contributor 1]:** Role/Contribution
+- **[Name of Contributor 2]:** Role/Contribution
+- Add more contributors here...

-## Licences
+## License

 **Collaborative Works Restricted License Version 1.0**

-**Collaborative Works Usage Rights:**
+### Collaborative Works Usage Rights:

-    Collaborators have permission to access, modify, and use the Collaborative Works during collaboration with the Owner.
+- Collaborators are granted access, modification, and usage rights of the Collaborative Works during the collaboration period with the Owner.

-    The Owner may grant additional rights through separate agreements.
+- The Owner may extend additional rights through separate written agreements.

-**Restrictions on Third Parties:**
+### Restrictions on Third Parties:

-    Third Parties are not allowed to use, modify, distribute, or exploit the Collaborative Works without prior written agreement with the Owner.
+- Third-party usage, modification, distribution, or exploitation of the Collaborative Works is prohibited without prior written consent from the Owner.

-    Third Parties must contact the Owner for permission or agreement.
+- Third Parties must seek permission or enter into an agreement with the Owner for any use.

-**Attribution:**

-    Collaborators must attribute the Collaborative Works to the Owner when using, modifying, or distributing them.
+### Attribution:

+- All uses, modifications, or distributions of the Collaborative Works by Collaborators must include proper attribution to the Owner.